-The Center for Civic Engagement educates students to be socially conscious, skilled, and committed to a just, diverse and democratic community.
-The Center offers a wide range of community service programs, which provide students the opportunity to be civically engaged, explore the root causes of social issues, foster reciprocal relationships with community members, and gain cultural competence.
+Student Involvement and Leadership's dedication to civic engagement involved educating students to be socially conscious, skilled, and committed to a just, diverse, and democratic community.
+Civic engagement offers a wide range of community service programs, which provide students the opportunity to be engaged, explore the root causes of social issues, foster reciprocal relationships with community members, and gain cultural competence.

 Why Civic Engagement?

-Civic Engagement is a term used to describe activities which promote the bridging of communities with socially concious thought and action.
-In the Center we work to build the awareness of students on issues impacting the community, as well as faciliate the opportunities for students to actively participate in activities of community organizations.
+Civic Engagement is a term used to describe activities that promote the bridging of communities with socially conscious thought and action.
+Our office works to build student awareness on issues impacting the community, as well as facilitate the opportunities for students to actively participate in activities of community organizations.